createrawvision/createrawvision/README.md

 Syncs all files and database from the configured host via SSH or locally.
 Then pulls files from GitHub and deactivates some plugins.
 See file for more details.

-### `.scripts/export.php`

-`wp eval-file .scripts/export.php`

-Exports changes from the current environment and writes them to a file to be used in deployment.
-Overwrites data.

-### `.scripts/deploy.php`

-`wp eval-file .scripts/deploy.php --user=Josef`

-Deployment script, which makes all database changes.
-Tracks the current version by the `crv_version` option.
-Don't forget to set an admin user, to pass all `current_user_can` checks.

 ## Production Server Requirement